-Just back from visiting Florida, “The Sunshine State,” so much of the produce was imported from Mexico and South America, and although some was raised locally, boy, did we have sticker shock!
+Last year we visited Florida, “The Sunshine State,” and found that so much of the produce was imported from Mexico and South America.
+Although some was raised locally, boy, did we have sticker shock!
 One pineapple for… five dollars!
 A large red mango… two dollars!
-Back in Cuenca, it’s a relief to enjoy so much produce inexpensively.

 But never take a bite out of that juicy peach or snag a grape without washing first.
 If you’re eating street food, you might think twice about grabbing a slice of that juicy piña.
 Besides washing off any dirt and grime, you want to get rid of any microbes and, importantly, pesticides.